Catelyn Stark by Natascha Röösli © Fantasy Flight Games

 A Feast for Crows

 While leading the brotherhood, Stoneheart's outlaws come upon a small party led by Brienne of Tarth, who insists she is searching for Sansa at the behest of Jaime Lannister.
 Thoros reveals to Brienne that Beric's brotherhood has been broken.
 Using a young northman as her interpreter, Stoneheart says that Brienne has turned traitor, as she carries Oathkeeper, a Lannister sword forged from the Stark Valyrian steel blade, Ice.
 Brienne swears she is still faithful but Stoneheart insists she must prove it by killing Jaime.
 Brienne refuses, stating that Jaime has changed.
 Stoneheart says she must choose, either kill Jaime or be hanged.
 Brienne refuses to choose.
 Just before she, Hyle Hunt and Podrick Payne are to be executed, however, Brienne shouts out a word.

 - See also: Images of Lady Stoneheart

 Death has changed Catelyn.
-Stoneheart is less gracious and forgiving than in life and is consumed with a desire for vengeance on anyone she thinks betrayed her and her son, Robb.
+Lady Stoneheart is less gracious and forgiving than in life, and is consumed with a desire for vengeance on anyone she thinks betrayed her and her son, Robb.
 She hangs any men associated with the Freys, Boltons, or Lannisters, even if they had nothing to do with the "Red Wedding" or if they are boys, as is the case of Podrick Payne.
-Her appearance has been altered as well, with her flesh becoming soft and the color of curdled milk due to her corpse being submerged in river water for days.
-Half of her hair is gone and the rest is white and brittle.
-In addition, her wounds have not healed with her face covered in scratch marks and her throat still slit open.
-To speak she must cover the wound on her throat; even then she is difficult to understand.
+Her appearance has been altered as well, due to her corpse being submerged in river water for days.
+Her flesh has become soft as pudding and turned the color of curdled milk, with grey-green mottling and brown blooms of decay.
+Half of her hair is gone, and the rest is white, dry and brittle.
+Her eyes look like two red pits, burning in the shadows.
+Additionally, her wounds have not healed; her face is shredded, hanging in ragged strips from her eyes to her jaw, either crusted with dried blood or gaping open to reveal the skull beneath.
+Her throat is still slit open.
+To speak, she must pinch closed her slashed throat; even then her voice is difficult to understand, sounding like a combination of a croak, wheeze, and death rattle.

 Quotes by Catelyn